 South African rand firmer on early signs Omicron causing mild infections

-JOHANNESBURG, Dec 6 (Reuters) - South Africa's rand was slightly stronger early on Monday, on signs that the Omicron coronavirus variant driving a fourth wave of COVID-19 infections in the country may be causing mainly mild infections.
+JOHANNESBURG, Dec 6 (Reuters) - The South African rand firmed on Monday on signs the Omicron coronavirus variant driving a fourth wave of COVID-19 infections in the country may be causing mainly mild infections.

 Anecdotal accounts from South African doctors and experts suggest that Omicron may be causing less severe clinical symptoms than other coronavirus variants, though they caution that more research is needed before definitive conclusions can be drawn.